fnalways/terminus-docs/docs/manual/tasks/filter-syntax-guide.md

 Retrieve entries that are unread *and* either in the inbox *or* marked as "Read Later":
 ```
-unread:true AND (location:inbox OR location:readlater)
+seen:false AND (location:inbox OR location:readlater)
 ```
 ## Parameters